Som-Energia/webforms-angular/README.md

 - Your secret.json is pointing to `/home/somenergia/webforms2-devel`
 - Execute

+    $ grunt build
     $ grunt sftp

-It will be available at
+It will be available at: http://testforms.somenergia.coop/

 ### Deploy on production

-To publish on the sftp server specifiet at secret.json

-- You are in the master branch
-- Changes have been merged from devel
-- Your secret.json is pointing to `/home/somenergia/webforms2`  (without `-devel`)
-- Execute:

-    $ grunt sftp

-It will be available at:

-### Wordpress

-Wordpress integrates the forms in two ways:
+Webforms are integrated in Wordpress in two ways:

 - As an iframe (most forms)
 - Embeding the index.html code (becoming-a-partner form)

+Forms based on iframes rely on sftp upload.
-The later, is based rawgit following a version tag.
+Embeded forms rely on rawgit using a version tag.

+We deploy production from `master` branch.
+We should merge devel.

+***Your secret.json is pointing to `/home/somenergia/webforms2`
+(without `-devel`)***

+    $ git checkout master
+    $ git merge devel
+    $ grunt build

+Test it in local with `grunt serve`.

+    $ git push
-    git tag v1.4.0
+    $ git tag v1.4.0 # change to the next version!!
-    git push --tags
+    $ git push --tags

-Such version tag is referenced and must be updated on:
+    $ grunt sftp

+Update the version tag on the rawgit urls you find at:

 `~somenergia/www2/wp-content/themes/superior/footer-forms.php`